wsDev0/Bullet-Code-/README.md

 # Bullet-Code-
 *******************
-Part of code fore asteroids game (this is for a friend)
+Bullet code for asteroids game (this is for a friend)

-Put this before everything
+Put this before everything (replace your other variables that have same name)
 ```JavaScript
 //List of bullet attributes
 var lastTheta     = [];